 Second-year English Language BA (Hons) and English (Literature) BA (Hons) students (including Single Honours, all Joint Honours and ‘with Languages/TESOL’ students) are eligible to apply for this opportunity.
-First- and final-year students from these programmes are also welcome to apply, but priority will be given to second-year students enrolled on modules ELAN2001 or ELAN2004.
+Priority will be given to second-year students, but first and final year students, plus MA English and MA English Language Teaching programmes can also apply.
 The maximum number of places on this opportunity is 30 and the minimum the trip will go ahead with is 10.
 DMU staff will be accompanying the group.

 DMU students are only eligible to receive one academic-led trip bursary per year.
 Please check our eligibility criteria for further details.